brothertoad/notes/media.md

 - John Cafferty - On The Dark Side
 - Diana Ross - Touch Me In The Morning
 - Bahari - Dancing On The Sun
+- John Fred And His Playboy Band - Judy In Disguise
 - The Smithereens - Meet The Smithereens and earlier works if remastered
 - Kansas - It Takes A Woman's Love if remastered
+- Sam Cooke - Twisting The Night Away and Another Saturday Night
 - Oscar Peterson
 - Thelonius Monk
 - Dizzy Gillespie